The Cleansing Bases: Your First Step Is a Clinical Decision, Not a Cosmetic One.

 Formulated for the K2 oily scalp type — where excess sebum production creates the substrate for Malassezia proliferation, accelerates follicle congestion, and produces the greasy, flat appearance that drives clients to wash more frequently with increasingly aggressive formulas.
 The clinical irony of the oily scalp type: the more aggressively they wash, the oilier the scalp becomes.

-The rebound mechanism: SLS-based anti-sebum shampoos strip scalp sebum below the sebaceous gland's regulatory threshold — triggering compensatory overproduction.
+The rebound mechanism: Harsh anti-sebum shampoos strip scalp sebum below the sebaceous gland's regulatory threshold — triggering compensatory overproduction.
 The scalp appears greasier within 24–48 hours of washing because the glands are producing more oil to replace what was stripped.
 Research confirms that sarcosine — an amino acid derivative — selectively reduces sebum on the scalp without triggering rebound, while simultaneously increasing microbial diversity over time.[1]
-The Oily Hair Wash is designed to break this cycle: reducing sebum production through selective botanical regulation rather than stripping, allowing the K2 scalp to normalize its sebaceous output over time rather than cycling between extreme states.
+The Oily Hair Wash is designed to break the cycle: reducing sebum through selective botanical regulation rather than stripping, allowing the K2 scalp to normalize its output over time rather than cycling between extreme states.

 K2 oily scalp type Sebum overproduction Post-workout washing High-frequency daily wash Sebum rebound correction